yanbin43/Classification-EmployeeAttrition/README.md

-# Exploratory Data Analysis on HR Attrition Dataset
+# HR Attrition Dataset: An Exploratory Data Analysis
 The purpose of the project is to get descriptive analyses on the HR Attrition dataset.
 It will be further transformed to an RShiny dashboard.

 ## About the dataset: